-The trail runs mostly along the road and consists of bike lanes on the shoulders and in most sections a parallel bike trail.
+The Keys are narrow: the entire trail runs along the road; in a few sections abutting road shoulder, but otherwise comfortably away from the roadway separated by grass.
 In Key Largo it goes through commercial areas with many driveways so watch for traffic.
 A pleasant section is at Tea Table Key where it is separated by a wide divider with trees.
 At Lower Matecumbe Key, a long stretch runs on old US1, residential driveways cross here but other traffic is prohibited.
 The only bridge we noted with a dedicated bike span is at Channel #2 (MM 73), others have bike lanes on the bridge - some wider, some narrower.

 The Middle Keys Begin with Craig Key MM 71.8 and travel though Key Vaca (City of Marathon), Boot Key, Fat Deer Key, Long Point Key, Crawl Key and Grassy Key.
 The Middle Keys end at the south end of the 7-Mile Bridge at MM 47.
 As along most of its length, the trail here consists of a bike lane along the shoulder with a parallel bike trail.